Experian Credit Report Dispute: Online Form, Address & Phone Number

 Federal law also gives you the right to know how a company verified information on your credit report.
 You can use this information to renew your dispute.
 It also might become important later if lawyers get involved.

 Each dispute case is different.
 You can contact Experian or a credit repair service for more information on disputing your credit report.
 You can also find lots of information online.
+Follow these links to learn how to do a Transunion online dispute or Equifax online dispute.

 Your credit is important.
 It helps determine what doors are and aren’t open to you.
 Make sure you give yourself as many options as possible.
 Ensure that your credit score is accurate and get the interest rates and opportunities you deserve.
 Use the information in this guide to challenge false and negative information on your Experian report and live the life you’ve deserved.